M.C the Max: 2002–2003: Regrouping, rising popularity in Japan, and Love Is Time Sixth Sense

 In December 2003, M.C the Max made their comeback with their second full-length album Love Is Time Sixth Sense.
 The title track "Love Poem" was composed by the frontman of Anzen Chitai, Kōji Tamaki.
-The new album will be released and sold simultaneously with Anzen Chitai's album.
-The album was met with great success and appealing to many Koreans, as M.C the Max won for the first time since debut on music programs.
+The new album would be released and sold simultaneously with Anzen Chitai's album, Anzen Chitai X. The album was met with great success and appealing to many Koreans, as M.C the Max won for the first time since debut on music programs.
 They won a total of 7 trophies with the title track and 2 triple crowns (winning consecutively for 3 times) on music programs such as the then Music Camp (the current Show!
-Music Core, and Inkigayo.
+Music Core, and Inkigayo).

 2004–2005: Solitude Love, The Rusted Love, and In Search for Love

 The following year, they released their third full-length album Solitude Love on November 18, 2004.
 The title track "Don't Be Happy" was composed by a singer-songwriter in Japan, Kohmi Hirose who released the million-selling single Romance no Kamisama.
 Their 3rd album consisted of several songs of the ballad genre than before.
 However, a situation where members Jeon Min-hyuk and J. Yoon did not want to enter (preparation) sessions since the release of their second full-length album in 2003 was revealed.
 M.C the Max members then lost their desire to continue activities, forcing their widening activities to be stopped abruptly.
 Despite this, M.C the Max won an additional 5 trophies and another triple crown with their title track on more music programs such as M!
 Countdown.

 Even though the promotional activities for their third full-length album were stopped abruptly, that did not deter them from releasing a new album in 2005.
-They made a comeback after a year with their fourth full-length album The Rusted Love on November 23, 2005 and the title track "사랑은 아프려고 하는 거죠" (loosely translated to Love Is Going to be Painful) won another 5 trophies on music programs.
+They made a comeback after a year with their fourth full-length album The Rusted Love on November 23, 2005 and the title track "사랑은 아프려고 하는 거죠" (loosely translated to (We) Love in Order to be Hurt) won another 5 trophies on music programs.

 The members then expanded their entertainment activity rather than releasing mainstream music.
 They ventured into contributing soundtracks for dramas and also releasing a compilation album.
 Most notably, they released the soundtrack "사랑하고 있네요" for the television series Which Star Are You From, and also released the compilation album In Search for Love.
 At the end of 2006, the members' contracts with Paramount Entertainment expired.
 As they did not own the band name, Paramount Entertainment tried to debut "M.C the Max 2" and member Lee Soo as a solo singer, independent from the group.